auth0/auth0-cli/README.md

-# Auth0 CLI
+# Auth0 CLI (Experimental)

 `auth0` is the command line to supercharge your development workflow.

-> Note: This CLI is currently in an experimental state and support is best effort.
+> Note: This CLI is currently in an experimental state and is not supported by Auth0.
 It has not had a complete security review, and we do not recommend using it to interact with production tenants.

 Build, test, and manage your integration with **[Auth0](http://auth0.com/)** directly from your **terminal**.